Quirino Avenue: Route description

 The Malate section of Quirino Avenue is primarily residential and commercial.
-The Singalong area, where the Quirino ramps to and from Skyway are located, lies directly south of the Osmeña Highway junction just before it intersects with Taft Avenue, where the elevated Quirino LRT Station is located.
+The Singalong area, where the Quirino on- and off-ramps of Skyway, lies directly south of the Osmeña Highway junction just before it intersects with Taft Avenue, where the elevated LRT Line 1 Quirino station is located.
 Past Taft Avenue, Quirino Avenue provides access to the tourism center of Malate.
 It curves westwards past Adriatico Street until it meets its southern terminus at Roxas Boulevard, overlooking Manila Bay.
 A monument of Elpidio Quirino, after whom the avenue is named, is also located at the intersection.

 Quirino Avenue Extension

 Quirino Avenue extends to the industrial area of Paco (Otis) and United Nations Avenue from Plaza Dilao Road.
 Formerly known as Calle Canonigo, this is the main truck route going in and out of the Port Area from Osmeña Highway.

 History

+Early history

-The avenue's origin dates back to the early 19th century under Spanish colonial rule when the avenue was first laid out as Calle Canonigo in Paco.
-The road to Nagtahan Bridge was a narrow street called Calle Luengo in Pandacan.
-The narrow street connecting southern Malate to Cavite Boulevard (now Roxas Boulevard) was called Calle Cortabitarte.
+Quirino Avenue's origin could be traced back to two distinct roads developed during the Spanish and American colonial eras, namely: Canonigo Street (previously Calle Canonigo) and Harrison Boulevard (previously part of Dewey Boulevard).
+The avenue also incorporated other historic roads.
+The path toward the Nagtahan Bridge were narrow streets called Calle Luengo and Consuelo Street in Pandacan, while the coastal edge in southern Malate was connected to Cavite Boulevard (now Roxas Boulevard) via Calle Cortabitarte, which survives today as a frontage road across from the Ospital ng Maynila Medical Center.

-Built in the 20th century, the avenue was initially known as Dewey Boulevard (for being an erstwhile continuation and a part of the present-day Roxas Boulevard) and as Harrison Boulevard.
-It was renamed Koa Boulevard during World War II and Japanese occupation in 1942.
-The whole length of the highway that forms part of Circumferential Road 2 was later named in honor of the sixth President of the Philippines, Elpidio Quirino.
+Calle Canonigo, which presently forms the avenue's extension at the east, dates back to the early 19th century under Spanish colonial rule when it was first laid out in Paco to connect Calle Isaac Peral (now United Nations Avenue) and Plaza Dilao.
+On the other hand, Harrison Boulevard was built in the 20th century during the American colonial period to form the avenue's western section, spanning from Plaza Dilao to the Manila Bay coastline.
+This newer segment initially served as an extension of Dewey Boulevard (now Roxas Boulevard) before receiving its distinct name.
+Plaza Dilao, which served as a major junction between Harrison and Canonigo, evolved into an important transportation hub following the opening of the Paco railway station in 1915.
+During the Japanese occupation in World War II, Harrison Boulevard was briefly renamed Koa Boulevard by virtue of Executive Order No. 41 issued in 1942.